jjpsos/ramp/framework/docs/FRAMEWORK.md

 # (0) Welcome To PHP Framework PRO

 This is the documentation for a high-level overview of how modern PHP frameworks handle web requests.

+These are my notes and observations as I learn the ins and outs of modern PHP frameworks.

 If you want to access all of the code at once, you can clone the public repo here: